taras-vlasenko/express-test-app/README.md

 Created with express-generator and mock data as a database

-New customer's id, generates by incrementing previous id
+New customer's id generates by incrementing previous id

 Also implemented validation of required fields for creating and updating customers.